 Contrary to what you might think, tuning a guitar is not that difficult; any one can do it without professional help.

-Anyone can play guitar!
+Anyone can learn to play the guitar, too!

 Before you look into the different means available to tune your electric guitar, you must learn the notes that make up your instrument’s 6 strings (played empty).